Bisley Village Website

 Picture

-It's ten minutes from Stroud (named by the Sunday Times in January 2025 as the third-best place to live in England, and of which more below) and roughly twenty minutes from Cheltenham (named second-best in the Times piece), and Cirencester (named the best place to live in the South West by The Times in March 2023 - see the screenshot further down).
-Gloucester is roughly half an hour (expand the map at the foot of the page).
+We're roughly twenty minutes from Cheltenham (named second-best in the Sunday Times piece), and Cirencester (named the best place to live in the South West by The Times in March 2023 - see the screenshot further down - and one of the best places in the entire world to visit by Time Out in 2026).

 You can see some photographs of the village and the surrounding countryside on this page of our website.
 There are more pictures of the village on this outside website, and photos (including fascinating historical images) are often posted on the Bisley History Group's Facebook page.